 24 Apr PPE & RPE Selection

-Whilst conducting an on site abrasive wheel training course recently I noticed a mask and goggle set in the customers workshop which looked remarkably like a kids toy.
+Recently I conducted an on site abrasive wheel training course, during the course I noticed a mask and goggle set in the customers workshop, which looked remarkably like a kids toy.

-On closer inspection I quickly realised that neither the goggles or the mask had a CE (European Standard Mark) on them, legally all PPE & RPE must be CE compliant if it is to be used in the workplace.
+I quickly realised on closer inspection, that neither the goggles or the mask had a CE (European Standard Mark) on them.
+Legally if product is to be used in the workplace all PPE & RPE must be CE compliant.
+This needs to be considered when looking at PPE selection.

-All PPE must be correctly tested and certified to meet the appropriate European standard.
+In order to meet the appropriate European standard, all PPE must be correctly tested and certified.
 Unfortunately, the quantity of non-approved product being sold into the UK is on the increase.
 Such products should not be used for business because they contravene safety legislation.

 This mask and goggle set was sold by Amazon to a business customer and the packaging clearly states that it is “Industrial Safety Equipment” so therefore implying that it is fit for work purposes.